dedeepya123/Machine-Learning/CrossValidation.md

 - Very small data → LOOCV
  9. Key Thing
 - Cross Validation improves reliability of model evaluation and helps in selecting the best model configuration.

-CV does NOT replace regularization
-CV helps choose how much regularization to appl
+- CV does NOT replace regularization CV helps choose how much regularization to apply